Phantas0s/presentations/2020_10_25_lisp_presentation/lisp.md

     * Sorry if I did!
 * Feedback welcome.

-## Who's John McCarthy
+## John McCarthy?

-* TODO
+* Born September 4, 1927 in Boston, Massachusetts.
+* Pioneer who contributed to AI, Internet, the web.
+* At MIT from 1958 to 1962 (then Standford university).
+* A. M. Turing Award from Association for Computing Machinery, 1971.
+* "He flew planes, climbed mountains, and traveled to the Soviet Union and China in the 1960s and 70s at a time when it was a major challenge."

+## A bit of Context

+* Paper is from 1960.
 * The part II of this paper has never been written.
-     * What

-## A bit of context

-* LISP and Fortran were written for the IBM 704 (available at MIT).
+* Lisp and Fortran were written for the IBM 704 (available at MIT).
     * "Only computer which can handle complex math" - Wikipedia
-* Only Fortran older than LISP.
-    * One of the oldest high level programming language (non-assembly language).
+* Second oldest high level programming language (non-assembly language).
+    * Only Fortran older than Lisp.
-* Today, LISP is a family of languages
+* Today, Lisp is a family of languages
-    * Many "dialects*
+    * Many "dialects"
     * This paper is the foundation of all of these languages... and more (JINGLE!).

 ## IBM 704